Counselling in Camberwell SE5

 I work as a counsellor in Camberwell, London SE5 and also offer counselling for East Dulwich and counselling for Herne Hill, Brixton and Peckham.

-I believe that seeing a counsellor can help you to become more contented and self-accepting.
+I believe that seeing a counsellor/therapist can help you to become more contented and self-accepting.
 A commitment to counselling/therapy can help you develop healthier and more intimate relationships in which you can have your needs met and also respect the needs of others.
 The process can also be a stepping stone towards valuing yourself more and becoming clearer about what you want in life and how to deal with the challenges that inevitably occur.

 This is a process that takes time, although you can begin to notice positive changes fairly quickly.
 Because it is a process there are times when you may feel you are making lots of progress and other times when you might not appear to be getting anywhere.
 It is rather like learning a new skill.

 I work from my home which is on Denmark Hill in Camberwell , within easy reach of Brixton , Kennington , Elephant and Castle , Peckham , Herne Hill and East Dulwich.
 I am centrally located for the London Boroughs of Lambeth and Southwark.
 My home is on numerous bus routes and Denmark Hill train station is five minutes walk away.
-There is sometimes car parking available on the forecourt.
+There is often car parking available on the forecourt.

 My contact phone numbers are: 0207 737 3956 and 07825 480903 .